 At Minterne we believe in the transformational power that music brings to pupils, staff and parents alongside the wider whole school community.
 We believe that music has the potential to make a significant contribution to our children’s learning and development as young people.
 Participating in musical activities has been shown to increase confidence and self-esteem, develop leadership and team working skills, as well as concentration and problem-solving abilities.
-Through music lessons our pupils can develop their identities and gain life- long and life enhancing interest and enjoyment.
+Through music lessons our pupils can develop their identities and hopefully gain a life- long and life enhancing interest and enjoyment.

-SMSC (Spiritual, Moral, Social and cultural development) and British Values
+SMSC and British Values

-How music is taught in lessons
+How music is taught in lessons.

 How is progression ensured in Music?

 The Music Express scheme has been carefully put together to ensure that skills are developed and built on as pupils progress through the Key Stage.
 (See the Music Express Skills Progression Doc)

-How is Music assessed?
+How is Music assessed

 Songs are sung everyday as part of each assembly with a special whole school singing assembly once a week.
 In the singing assembly we sing songs from different times and places and try to link songs with the school assembly plan or in response to school or world events.
 Songs are rehearsed to give a polished performance.
 Some songs are in parts and often have solo sections.
 Pupils are encouraged to volunteer for small group or solo singing, both boys and girls.